Nikto in Termux – Installation, Usage & Basic Commands

 Update Termux and install required dependencies:

-pkg update && pkg upgrade -y && pkg install git perl -y
+pkg update && pkg upgrade -y && pkg install git perl clang make wget openssl-tool openssl -y

 Clone the Nikto GitHub repository: